Level 2: Sprint 4

 MISSION: Each small group develops one IT incident response scenario to be exchanged with another group during breakout session.
 Unified Command will be simulated in the main session by Blackrock 3 staff.

-Incident Leader: Drive the discussion and delegate tasks.
+Incident Commander: Drive the discussion and delegate tasks.

-Person responsible for Tactical Documentation: Capture key events and decisions as the discussion unfolds.
-Their documentation should be compiled using the Tactical Documentation spreadsheet linked below so that it can be archived and easily shared.
+Scribe: Capture key events and decisions as the discussion unfolds.
+Their documentation should be compiled using the Scribe spreadsheet linked below so that it can be archived and easily shared.

-Person responsible for Communications: Provide briefings as directed.
-May use the shared Tactical Documentation file document to develop their briefing, or they may use their own notes.
+LNO: Provide briefings as directed.
+May use the shared Scribe document to develop their briefing, or they may use their own notes.
 The briefing should be written electronically and saved on their local desktop so that they can access it when leaving to deliver a briefing to Unified Command or another group.

 Part 1: Scenario Creation